|Alimony and Spousal Support

 Factors including, but not limited to, age of the parties, the

-recipient's marital status, the recipient's need for continued
+recipient's marital status, the recipient's need for

-of divorce proceedings.
+during the pendency of divorce proceedings.

 How Alimony is Determined and Received